daniiar-pro/swift-codes/README.md

 5. If it's possible, would you mind giving some feedback (code review) and forgive some mistakes :) thanks a lot in advance

+## Potential Improvements
+1. Writing more test cases so that test coverage goes up to 90-95%
+2. Code style guide usage (depending on the team e.g : Airbnb style guide , Google's or specific to the company) which makes consistent team communication between developers
+3. Update, now it only implements CRD, fully implementing CRUD, by adding update would make it much more complete
+4. Database migrations history, now there is no history of Database migrations, having the history of migrations would also make this much more improved

 ## Tech Stack